6 caffeine alternatives (and how to boost energy naturally)

 Downsides of Caffeine

-Beyond insomnia, overdoing caffeine can cause a host of short-term side effects you don’t want.
-These include:
+Beyond sleep issues, overdoing caffeine can cause a host of short-term side effects you don’t want.
+These include feeling jittery, nervousness, digestive issues, difficulty concentrating, and that “crash” later in the day.

-If you’re getting caffeine from energy drinks or syrupy lattes, you have another galaxy of downsides to consider: the downsides of sugar.
+And if you’re getting caffeine from energy drinks or syrupy lattes, you may have another galaxy of downsides to consider related to sugar.
 If you care about your long-term health, I recommend avoiding these beverages entirely.
+Now that the foundation is laid, let’s talk about caffeine alternatives!

 6 Alternatives To Caffeine